nathanmkaya/localmanifest/README.md

-Welcome to Pacman ROM for Galaxy Grand Prime
+Welcome to Cyanogenmod ROM for Galaxy Grand Prime
 ============================================